Neve Mivtah: History

-The moshav was founded in 1950, partially on land that had belonged to the depopulated Palestinian village Bashit, and nowadays is inhabited by about 120 families.
+The moshav was founded in 1950, at a site near the former depopulated Palestinian village Bashit, and nowadays is inhabited by about 120 families.

 At first it was a temporary ma'abara to sixty immigrant families of Jewish Holocaust survivors from Poland, serving as an expansion to the older moshav Bitzaron.
 Its residents were housed in tin dwellings, supplied by the Jewish Agency for Israel.
 Since it was not an independent moshav, the future residents had to redeem the food coupons, supplied by the Agency, at Bitzaron centre.
 The residents of Bitzaron were given favour as to the food supply, and thus many times had the inhabitants of the ma'abara to return empty-handed.
 They have decided to cut themselves off from Bitzaron, and on 1950, only a short while after placing the ma'abara, Neve Mivtah was founded.